goofy2k/ESPfleet/README.md

 Above the table the properties are listed of the device that was the last to send an update.

+{"deviceId":"8468FAC40A24","blocked":false,"IP":"192.168.2.21","lowpowermode":true,"sleeptime":33,"VersionStr":"V2.10 build 1","autoupdate":false,"lastupdate":"OTAstr"}

 - The devices are listed in the order of first contact after the last "clear fleet" action.
 - The unique deviceId contains it's MAC address in reverse order.
-The last digits in the code are representative for the board type (e.g. Heltec LORA32 ....., TTGO LORA32 ......
+The last 4 hex digits in this code are representative for the board type (e.g. Heltec LORA32 (01E6E2E0), TTGO LORA32 (FAC40A24)
 - A device can be blocked from the services (see device Editor).
 This is not yet implemented.
 - Currently the devices acquire a dynamic IP address on the local network.
 WiFi credentials (ssid and password) are currently fixed.
 It requires a construction with the board acting as an access point to allow end-users to set their own parameters.
 Static adressess are also possible, but the details are not yet implemented.
 - lowpowermode